RumbleDB/python-jsoniq/README.md

 # Last updates

+## Version 0.1.0 alpha 10
+- Add an explicit explanation on stderr if the Java version is not properly set, together with hints.

+## Version 0.1.0 alpha 9
+- Upgrade to Spark 4, which aligns the internal scala versions to 2.13 and should remove some errors.
+Requires Java 17 or 21.

 ## Version 0.1.0 alpha 8
 - Ability to write back a sequence of items to local disk, HDFS, S3... in various formats (JSON, CSV, Parquet...).
 - Automatically declare external variables bound as DataFrames to improve userfriendliness.
 - Simplified the function names to make them more intuitive (json(), items(), df(), rdd(), etc).

-## Version 0.1.0 alpha 9
-Upgrade to Spark 4, which aligns the internal scala versions to 2.13 and should remove some errors.
-Requires Java 17 or 21.